STRHercules/BonghitsStardewMods/Mod Plans.md

 * Filtered mead can be called for recipes, gifts etc

 ### NPCs
-* Add mead/cider definition to some NPC's liked items
+* ~~Add mead/cider definition to some NPC's liked items~~

-* Add random dialogue to some NPCs
+* Add random dialogue to some NPCs - mail?

 * ~~Create NPC for Zach (Sprite/Portrait)~~